vloldik/rlibphonenumber/Readme.md

 The `tools` directory contains a rewritten Rust-based code generator for the C++ pre-compiled metadata.

-To run the code generation process, simply execute the following script:
+To run the code generation process, execute the following script:

 ```sh
 ./tools/scripts/generate_metadata.sh